RudolfJagdhuber/ExhaustiveSearch/README.md

 4 154.9740   disp + hp + wt + qsec + am
 5 155.4766                cyl + hp + wt
 ```
-There are are lot more options to the exhaustive search, which are documented in
+There are a lot more options to the exhaustive search function, which are
-the help files (see `?ExhaustiveSearch()`).
+documented in the help files (see `?ExhaustiveSearch()`).
 These include:

-- logistic regression models for classification
+* logistic regression models for classification
-- Other performance measures
+* other performance measures
-- limiting the size of combinations (e.g. only up to 5 features)
+* limiting the size of combinations (e.g. only up to 5 features)
-- defining separate training and testing partitions
+* defining separate training and testing partitions
-- ...
+* ...

 ## Performance
 The example above is an easy task for this framework and could of course also
-be managed by less sophisticated frameworks without greater issues.
+be managed by less sophisticated frameworks without greater problems.
 For larger
-tasks however, performance may be an issue and this section shall give a crude
+tasks however, performance may be an issue.
+In this section, I will give a crude
-estimate of expected run-times of different tasks.
+estimate of what run-times to expect for different tasks.

 The main influencing factors to the run-time are the modeling task, the number
-of available threads for parallelization, as well as data size and CPU speed.
+of available threads for parallel execution, the data size and the CPU speed.

 A local benchmark on an AMD Ryzen 7 1700X on a data set of 500 observations
-resulted in the following performance:
+resulted in the following performances:
 ```
 Linear Regression:    30000 models/threadsec
 Logistic Regression:   2500 models/threadsec